 Executive Director

-Angela is a highly experienced festival producer and arts leader with over 22 years working in the Aotearoa New Zealand arts sector.
-As a producer she has worked with many of the country’s celebrated artists and companies and managed the programming at Q Theatre in Auckland after cutting her teeth at Downstage Theatre in Wellington.
+Angela is a seasoned festival producer and arts leader with 25 years of experience in the Aotearoa New Zealand arts sector.
+She has collaborated with many of the country’s most celebrated artists and companies and has overseen programming at Q Theatre in Auckland, building on her early experience at Downstage Theatre in Wellington.

-Angela brings a decade of experience in international arts festivals, first at Te Ahurei Toi o Tāmaki Auckland Arts Festival and then since 2018 as Head of Programming / Deputy Executive Director at Tāwhiri, managing both the Programming and Finance teams.
-Angela holds a Masters of Business Administration from the University of Auckland and graduated as an actor from Toi Whakaari: NZ Drama School in 2002.
+Her international festival expertise spans over a decade, beginning at Te Ahurei Toi o Tāmaki Auckland Arts Festival and, from 2018, as Head of Programming and Deputy Executive Director at Tāwhiri, where she led both the Programming and Finance teams.
+Angela holds a Master of Business Administration from the University of Auckland and is a 2002 graduate of Toi Whakaari: NZ Drama School, where she trained as an actor.

 Dolina Wehipeihana